Last updated on August 16th, 2019

 The best part about traveling to a new part of the country is when you immerse yourself in their culture.
 The only downside is you usually only have a limited time to get it all in.
 New Orleans is the perfect place to get wrapped up in the culture.
 With a Hurricane threatening to arrive into the city at any minute, I had to work fast.
 This was my husband’s first visit, and I wanted to show him what NOLA is all about.
 I know he’s not much of a partier, so I focused on his taste buds!
 We were going to check out all the foods to try in New Orleans.

-Foods to Try in New Orleans
+Foods to Try in New Orleans a Culinary Tour

 Beignets are a staple of any New Orleans Experience.
 You can find them in most restaurants on the waterfront.
 But if you go to Café Du Monde, you’ll get the original experience.
 I’ve had been to NOLA twice before but had been detoured by the long lines at Café Du Monde.
 From the rumors I heard, you had to get there early if you wanted a table.
 We stopped in for breakfast at around 7:30 am, and they were just getting set up.
-We had to wait for the staff to put together the tables for us.

 We ordered another of beignets and coffee to share and eagerly awaited breakfast.
 They arrived fresh from the fryers smelling of sweet deslicousnous.
 Three giant donuts covered the plate pile with more powdered sugar than I ever could imagine.
 They were so hot; we had to wait a few minutes before we could dig in.
 But once we did, they just melted in your mouth.
 They had a light, fluffy doughnut with a chewier exterior, all covered in powdered sugar.
 It’s a must eat culinary experience!